amyspark-ng/clickery-hexagon/LOG.md

 	* Time text not working, music not looping, etc
 * Do "-" for issues, "*" for notes, "^" for comments on either

-# The day after
+# Current TODO (small stuff mostly)
 - Format actual working numbers (spsText and scoreText and priceText)
-- Fix panderito hitbox
+- Fix panderito hitbox (just make it bigger damn angle stuff)
+- fix music waving speed

+# Next features
+- Prototype achievements

+# Complex stuff
+- and click priortiy (holy moly)
 - I REALLYYY need to fix the hover animations
 - and the mouse animations
 	* Maybe do keep the tag system, just uhhhhhhhhhhhhhhhhhhhhhhhhhhhhh
-- fix music waving speed

-# Pasado pasado mañana
-- Prototype medals window
-- Prototype powerups

-# Soon
-- and click priortiy (holy moly)

 # Issues!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
 ## General